 This blog introduces PBB-EVPN over an MPLS network.
-But rather than just describe the technology from scratch, I have tried to structure the explanation assuming the reading is familiar with plain old MPLS L3VPN and is new to PBB and/or EVPN.
+But rather than just describe the technology from scratch, I have tried to structure the explanation assuming the reader is familiar with plain old MPLS L3VPN and is new to PBB and/or EVPN.
 This was certainly the case with me when I first studied this topic and I’m hoping others in a similar position will find this approach insightful.

-I won’t be exploring a specifc quirk or scenario – rather I will look at EVPN followed by PBB, giving analogies and comparisons to MPLS L3VPN as I go, before combining them into PBB-EVPN.
+I won’t be exploring a specific quirk or scenario – rather I will look at EVPN followed by PBB, giving analogies and comparisons to MPLS L3VPN as I go, before combining them into PBB-EVPN.
 I will focus on how traffic is identified, learned and forwarded in each section.

 So what is PBB-EVPN?
 Well, besides being hard to say 3 times fast, it is essentially an L2VPN technology.
 It enables a Layer 2 bridge domain to be stretched across a Service Provider core while utilizing MAC aggregation to deal with scaling issues.

 Let’s look at EVPN first.

 EVPN, or Ethernet VPN, over an MPLS network works on a similar principle to MPLS L3VPN.
 The best way to conceptualize the difference is to draw an analogy (colour coded to highlight points of comparison)…

 MPLS L3VPN assigns PE interfaces to VRFs.
 It then uses MP-BGP (with the vpnv4 unicast address family) to advertise customer IP Subnets as VPNv4 routes to Route Reflectors or other PEs.
 Remote PEs that have a VRF configured to import the correct route targets, accept the MP-BGP update and install an ipv4 route into the routing table for that VRF.